What we know about the pipe bomb scare and suspect Cesar Sayoc's arrest

 Is this terrorism related?

-Authorities have not said whether the mailed pipe bombs is an act of terrorism, but Former U.S. Director of National Intelligence James Clapper told CNN the attempted attacks on Democrats and others are "serious" and clearly "domestic terrorism."
+Authorities have not said whether the mailed pipe bombs are considered an act of terrorism, but Former U.S. Director of National Intelligence James Clapper told CNN the attempted attacks on Democrats and others are "serious" and clearly "domestic terrorism."

 New York City Mayor Bill de Blasio also called the attacks an "act of terror."